crowsonkb/v-diffusion-jax/README.md

 `--checkpoint`: manually specify the model checkpoint file

-`--eta`: set to 0 for deterministic (DDIM) sampling, 1 for stochastic (DDPM) sampling, and in between to interpolate between the two.
+`--eta`: set to 0 for deterministic (DDIM) sampling, 1 (the default) for stochastic (DDPM) sampling, and in between to interpolate between the two.
 DDIM is preferred for low numbers of timesteps.

 `--model`: specify the model to use